Often, people use the terms “remarketing” and “retargeting interchangeably, but there are some significant differences that you should know.

-In remarketing, a business tends to reach out to their existing customers with information about new products and services or remind them to renew their subscriptions.
+In remarketing, a business tends to reach out to its existing customers with information about new products and services or remind them to renew their subscriptions.
 While in the retargeting campaign, they approach potential customers who have interacted with the website but have not made the purchase.

 Techniques and tools used in both are mostly similar, hence so much confusion.

-The preferred way of remarketing is the email.
+The preferred way of remarketing is email.
 Often companies go the route of paid advertising for remarketing by showing ads related to an accessory to the product a customer has already bought.

 The Fuzzy Boundary Between Retargeting And Remarketing

-You can now use the same tools for remarketing that you are using for the retargeting, which makes one feel that both are the same things.
+You can now use the same tools for remarketing that you are using for retargeting, which makes one feel that both are the same things.

 With Facebook and Google Ads, the concept of an email list is losing its relevance.
-You can target the same people on these social media platforms (by running a paid advertisement campaign) that you can via an email list.
+You can target the same people on these social media platforms (by running a paid advertisement campaign) you can via an email list.

 The ability to simultaneously do the retargeting and remarketing makes the boundary between them even fuzzier.